Brit-Am Movement History

 The Return to Jerusalem.

-In ca. 1997 Yair moved back to Jerusalem.
-In ca. 1998 we found ourselves sharing an apartment with Rabbi Avraham Feld and a few others.
-Whilst still in Beit-el we had begun our Internet activities and continued them in Jerusalem.
-James Trimm set up an e-mail Ten Tribes orientated discussion group based on the work of John Hulley and Yair Davidy.
-There was also a popular Bnei Noach e-mail list at the time one of whose moderators was sympathatic.
+In ca. 1996-1997 Yair moved back to Jerusalem.
+In ca. 1997-1998 we found ourselves sharing an apartment with Rabbi Avraham Feld and a few others.
+Whilst still in Bet-el we had begun our Internet activities and continued them in Jerusalem.
+James Trimm set up an e-mail discussion group based on the work of John Hulley and Yair Davidy.
+There was also a popular Bnei Noach e-mail list at the time one of whose moderators was sympathetic.
 Through these and other avenues we had begun to build a following.

-At present Rabbi Avraham Feld by mutual agreement is no longer a part of Brit-Am.
+At present Avraham Feld is no longer a part of Brit-Am.

-We moved into an apartment owned by Isaac Mozeson (author of "The Word") and after that we moved again to a flat that we shared for several years with Chaim Hayman before he was married.
+In ca. 2000 we moved out of the apartment with Avraham Feld and into one owned by Isaac Mozeson (author of "The Word") and after that we moved again to a flat that we shared for several years with Chaim Hayman before he was married.
 Chaim is an educational activist in Biblical Studies, a scholar, and an entrepreneur.
 He was and still is of assistance to Brit-Am.

 Anonymous sponsors and UCG collaborate on video trip